 Northern Irish baritone, Ben McAteer trained at the National Opera Studio in London and on the Guildhall School of Music & Drama opera course.
 Before embarking on a musical career he studied Chemistry at the University of St Andrews.
 Ben was runner-up at the 2012 Kathleen Ferrier Awards and is a former winner of Les Azuriales’ Opera prize, the Guildhall School’s English song prize and Northern Ireland Opera’s inaugural Festival of Voice.
 He was a finalist at the 2014 International Hans Gabor Belvedere Singing Competition

-Ben will make his English National Opera debut in the new year as the Earl of Mountararat in Gilbert & Sullivan's Iolanthe.
-He then joins Ireland's new opera company, Irish National Opera, as Count Almaviva in performances of Le Nozze di Figaro.
+Ben recently made his English National Opera debut as the Earl of Mountararat in Gilbert & Sullivan's Iolanthe.
+In the Spring he joins Ireland's new opera company, Irish National Opera, as Count Almaviva in performances of Le Nozze di Figaro.
+In the summer, he returns to West Green House Opera to sing Pangloss/Voltaire in Leonard Bernstein's Candide.

 For Scottish Opera, Ben sang the roles of Figaro in Le Nozze di Figaro, Guglielmo in Cosí fan tutte and Pish-Tush in The Mikado.
 He also created the role of James in the world première of The Devil Inside, for which he won Outstanding Performance in an Opera at the My Theatre Awards in Toronto.